RONDANE BACKCOUNTRY SKI EXPEDITION

 Transport:

-We recommend to fly to Oslo Gardermoen Airport.
-Here you can pick-up a rental car and drive to Rondane River Lodge in about 3-4 hours.
-Alternatively you can also take the train to Atna where we can pick you up for 900 NOK one way (up to 8 persons).
+Alternatively you can also hire a rental car from Oslo airport and drive to Rondane River Lodge in about 3-4 hours.
 It’s also possible to come by ferry from mainland Europe with your own car.
 Make sure your car is winter proof and has winter tires / snow chains in that case.

 Clothing: